RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Test - Launch/launch-checklist.md

   "data": {
     "h-0": "Plan Limits",
     "h-1": "iOS",
     "0-0": "There are usage limits on the free Build plan.
-Hitting these limits may mean that purchases stop working.
-Consider upgrading to the Starter plan to remove these limits.
+When you hit the $10,000 MTR limit, we'll ask you to switch to a paid Starter or Pro plan.
+Consider upgrading beforehand and benefit from the Starter and Pro features from day 1.
 See the [pricing page](https://www.revenuecat.com/pricing) for more details.", "0-1": "✅",
     "0-2": "✅",
     "h-2": "Android"